pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Obsidian.md

 	- Default location for new notes: Same folder as current file
     - New link format: Absolute path in vault
 	- Detect all file extensions: On
-	- Default location for new attachments: Same folder as current file
+	- Default location for new attachments: In the folder specified below
+    - Attachment folder path: Inbox
-	- Excluded files: Create folder and enter "Templater"
+	- Excluded files: Create folder and enter "Templates"
 - Appearance
     - Theme: Click "Manage" and install the "Minimal" theme by @kepano
 	- Font